witblack/Loop-Commands/README.md

 A loop for run a command or commands on a specified time on linux systems.

 # How use loop command script?
-You can run the Loop Commands with ./loop-command and enjoy!
+You can run the Loop Commands with ./loop.py command and enjoy!